malcprentice/malcprentice.github.io/Project-EndangeredAnimalsEssay.md

     * Choose something INTERESTING we DO NOT KNOW (i.e. NOT the Giant Panda)
     * Do NOT choose Narwhal (the example essay topic)
     * Choose a SPECIFIC species (i.e. "Amur Tiger", not just "Tiger")
-    * Choose something endangered or vulnerable NOT extinct or extinct in wild.
+    * DO NOT choose animals that are "extinct" or "extinct in wild".
+Stick to "Critically endangered", "Endangered", "Vulnerable" or "Least concern"

 ## Step 2 - Homework
 * Read the [example](Examples-EndangeredAnimalsEssay.md)